 If you feel that your claim has been wrongly rejected, you may be entitled to collect money by filing a formal claim with the New Jersey Workers’ Compensation Courts.
 Only a New Jersey licensed lawyer can file a formal claim, though.
 If you do not file a formal claim, you will not collect what you are entitled to and your rights to medical treatment may be negatively affected.

-Contact A New Jersey Workers’ Compensation Lawyer to Discuss Your Work Injures Today!
+Contact a Wayne Workers’ Compensation Lawyer to Discuss Your New Jersey Workplace Injury Case

 A workplace injury can be devastating, particularly if it prevents you from returning to work for an extended period of time.
-Although New Jersey state workers’ compensation laws are supposed to provide you with reimbursement for medical expenses and replacement pay for missed time at work, it is not always easy to get the workers’ comp benefits you deserve.
-That is why you should speak with a knowledgeable workers’ compensation lawyer about your situation and get guidance throughout the claims process.
-The skilled attorneys at Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC represent clients injured on the job in Westfield, Cherry Hill, New Brunswick and all throughout New Jersey.
-Call 877-423-4878 or fill out our online contact form to schedule a free consultation about your case.
-We have several offices, conveniently located in Scotch Plains, Westfield, Morristown, East Brunswick, Clifton, Cherry Hill, and Newark, New Jersey.
+Although New Jersey Workers’ Compensation laws are supposed to provide you with reimbursement for medical expenses and replacement pay for missed time at work, it is not always easy to get the Workers’ Comp benefits you deserve.
+That is why you should speak with a knowledgeable Workers’ Compensation lawyer about your situation and get guidance throughout the claims process.
+The experienced Workers’ Compensation attorneys at Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC represent clients in Elizabeth, Union, Plainfield, Newark, and all across New Jersey.
+Call (908) 325-5571 or fill out our online contact form today to schedule a free consultation about your work injury case.
+Our main office is located at 1827 E. 2nd St., Scotch Plains, NJ 07076, and we also have offices in Westfield, Newark, East Brunswick, Clifton, Cherry Hill, and Elizabeth.